 - ClearOne Advantage isn’t accredited by the AFCC, a well-known industry association.

-- Existing clients can only get support five days a week (Monday through Friday).
+- Existing clients can only get support six days a week (Monday through Saturday).

 - The company’s client portal includes a chat feature to ask questions about your account.